The BOOM blog

 Latest investment results and how inflation affects your pension

 The plan’s 2017 Annual Report is now available.
 You can view a copy on this website.
-Your trustees take great pride in producing this report and I encourage you to review it online today – but only after you finish reading BOOM!
+Your trustees take great pride in producing this report – review it today!

 To whet your appetite, here are two important highlights from the annual report: